-This is because the “No sooner than…” setting hinges on individual “last contacted” dates for each prospect.
-Rather than selecting one collective date for sending the follow-ups, the app makes sure all prospects get them in the relevant time frames, so exactly following the “no-sooner-than” clause for each prospect.
+This is because the “No sooner than…” setting is based on individual “last contacted” dates for each prospect.
+Rather than selecting one date for sending the follow-ups, the app makes sure all prospects get them in the relevant time frames, so exactly following the “no-sooner-than” clause for each prospect.

 Here’s what you need to do to know when the remaining follow-ups will be due for sending:

 1. Check what are the sending settings for the follow-ups:

 expand the section with the (follow-up) email in question,

 check the “No sooner than…” setting on it.